mjhea0/python-decorators/readme.md

 ## Primer on Python Decorators

-Decorators are a form of Python metaprogramming, using functions to manipulate code.
+Decorators are a form of Python metaprogramming, using functions to manipulate code. **In this introductory tutorial, we'll look at what decorators are and how to create and use them.**

 > You can find all the examples from this article [here](https://github.com/mjhea0/python-decorators).

 ### Before you can understand decorators, you must first understand:

 1. How functions work.
 Essentially, **functions return a value based on the given arguments**.

   ```python
   def foo(bar):
       return bar + 1

   print foo(2) == 3
   ```

 2. In Python, functions are **[first-class](http://python-history.blogspot.com/2009/02/first-class-everything.html) objects**.
 This means that functions can be passed around, and used as arguments, just like any other value (e.g, string, int, float).

   ```python
   def foo(bar):
       return bar + 1

   def baz(qux):
       return qux + 1

   num = foo(2)
   print baz(num) == 4